shyuix/SAWN/README.md

 ## What this is not

-**The corpus holds restatements, not statute.** Each entry is a short description of an instrument written for retrieval, with its authority and a link to the official text.
+**The corpus holds restatements, not statute.** Each entry is a short description of an instrument written for retrieval, with its authority and a link to the issuing body.
 Nothing in `kb/sources.json` is a legal source and the file says so.
 Pointing the index at the full published documents is the obvious next step; the chunker already handles longer text.